 - Women are more likely to report long-term mental health issues and higher levels of psychological distress than men.

-- Women who are refugees or from culturally and linguistically diverse backgrounds have substantially raised levels of mental illness.
+- Women who are from culturally and linguistically diverse backgrounds have substantially raised levels of mental illness.

 - Aboriginal women have much poorer physical and mental health than other Western Australians.